Fiserv/Commerce-Hub/docs/Resources/Guides/Debit/PIN_Debit/PIN_Debit.md

 -->

 <!-- type: card
-title: Debit Reversals (Merchant-Initiated and )
+title: Debit Reversals
-description:
+description: A debit reversal is initiated when the funds a customer used in a transaction are returned to the customer's bank.
+This can be initiated by the cardholder, the merchant, the issuing bank, the acquiring bank, or the card association.
 link:
 -->